 This RPG style game is reminiscent of games such as Fallout and Skyrim.
 As you travel around, you have hunger and thirst meters that will slowly rise, and fatigue meters and health meters that must be managed.
 To make sure you gain the most out of everything you do and to keep you alive the longest, here are some tips to keep yourself ahead of the game.

-Day R Survival Guide
+Day R Survival Guide For Newbies

 First, we’ll start with the basic concepts.
 To survive, you must be able to manage your hunger and thirst, as well as your fatigue.
 These three meters are you basic needs to survive.
 If you have too much of either of these, you may die, which is not advisable.
-So, here are some tips to ensure that you won’t end up dying of hunger or thirst.
+So, here are my top 6 tips to ensure that you won’t end up dying of hunger or thirst.

 Always cooking and keeping food on you is important.
 For one, it means you will always be able to eat something and keep your hunger meter low.
 But, food does perish.
 For this reason, it’s actually better to keep the components on you and not make it unless you need it at that time.
 For instance, to make pasta, you need a container, clean water, and pasta bag.
 Instead of letting it spoil when you’re unsure when it will be eaten, just keep the components on you until you need to make it.
 A good alternative to cooking food is finding canned goods.
 Also, cooking will increase your cooking skill, meaning you’ll be able to produce better quality food to sate your hunger and thirst.

 Clean water not only quenches your thirst, but is used for various things such as cooking and cleaning rags.
 For this reason, since it also doesn’t weigh a lot, stocking up on clean water is always a necessity.
 Do this by cleaning dirty water or boiling it, and cleaning toxic water with coal and the like.
 Making sure to always have at least 30-40 clean water is essential to surviving in the bad lands.

 Curing fatigue is time consuming.
 Literally.
 To relieve the fatigue meter, you must sleep for a certain amount of time.
 Now, you can relieve your fatigue with consumables such as tea or coffee, but the easiest way is to just lay down to sleep.
 Now, just sleeping will consume about 7-8 hours if you do not have anything helping you.
 To lower that amount of time taken, craft campfires and huts.
 Both can be made with simply wood, so that isn’t much of an issue.
 This is also nice if you plan to scavenge and forage within towns.
 Setting up a camp outside of town so you don’t gain radiation poisoning and setting up a base of operations is perfect.
 Huts allow you to rest quickly and efficiently, as well as keeping you from possible external threats.

-Day R Survival Tips and Tricks
+Day R Survival Fighting Tips

 Now that we’ve talked about how to survive, next is how to make sure you win every battle you encounter.
 To ensure you win each battle, here are some helpful tactics and guides:

 Sewing is the act of creating clothing and armor, as well as bags and externals.
 Out of all the extra skills available, sewing will ensure that you can craft your own armor, as well as creating things such as bags which increases your carrying weight.
 As you sew and break materials down, you will constantly be able to create better armor, giving your odds in a fight better chances.